kuroji-fusky/SponsorExplorer/README.md

 [^3]: <https://developers.google.com/youtube/v3/determine_quota_cost>

-### (Optional) Securing your API key
+#### (Optional) Securing your API key

-Optionally, as an added security layer, you can restrict the API key you've created, since they're unrestricted.
+As an added security layer, you can restrict the API key you've created, since they're unrestricted.
 By clicking on "Edit API key" on the dialog box or by clicking on the three dots on the right and clicking "Edit API key"

 1. Under "Set an application restriction", choose "Websites"
 1. On "Website restrictions", add an item with the field `localhost:3000`, then click Done